Jason Candle

-Jason Tyler Candle (born November 12, 1979) is an American football coach who is currently the head football coach at the University of Toledo.
-He had been an assistant at Toledo since 2009, and at Mount Union before that.
-Candle played wide receiver at Mount Union and Geneva.
+Jason Tyler Candle (born November 12, 1979) is an American college football coach.
+He is the head football coach at the University of Toledo, a position he had held since the 2016 season.
+Candle had been an assistant at Toledo since 2009, and was previously a coach at Mount Union from 2003 to 2008.
+He played as a wide receiver at Mount Union and Geneva.

 Playing career

 Candle was born in Salem, Ohio.
 He played wide receiver, first at Geneva College (1998–1999) and then at Mount Union (2000–2001).
 Both Mount Union teams he played on won the Division III championship.
 Candle graduated from Mount Union in 2003.

 Coaching career

-After graduating, Candle stayed on at Mount Union and joined the coaching staff as the wide receivers coach, a job he held from 2003–2006.
+After graduating, Candle stayed on at Mount Union and joined the coaching staff as the wide receivers coach, a job he held from 2003 to 2006.
 In 2007, Mount Union promoted him to offensive coordinator, replacing Matt Campbell, who had joined the staff at Bowling Green.